jWatsonDev/100-days-of-code/log-round-nov2021.md

 3. Goals may evolve depending upon what I need to learn more about for work

+### Day 7: Nov.
+14, 2021

+**Today's Progress**: Completed Docker/Ansible CI/CD.
+Getting started with Kubernetes.

+**Thoughts:** Yesterday wasn't a lazy day and busy days are probably the best for me.

 ### Day 6: Nov.
 13, 2021

 **Today's Progress**: Continueing with Docker and Ansible.